 The Chase Freedom Flex℠ offers 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.

-Cardholders can earn $200 cash back after spending $500 within three months of account opening.
+Cardholders can earn $200 bonus after you spend $500 on purchases in the first 3 months from account opening.
 Cash back rewards never expire, so if you’re trying to travel for less, the goal is to gain as many points are possible.
 Other incentives with the Chase Freedom Flex℠ is you’ll earn 5% cash back on travel purchases when you book through Chase Ultimate Rewards®, 3% cash back on dining, takeout, and drug store purchases, and unlimited 1% cash back on all other purchases.

 There is no annual fee for this card; so lots of opportunities to save toward your next trip.